ptdang1001/MPOCtrL/README.md

 ## Versions:

 v0.4.2:
-1. activation function leakyrelu -> gelu
+1. activation function leakyrelu -> relu
+2. optimized data loading

 v0.4.1:
 1. In Loss, the absolute value operation is removed when calculating the correlation.